jamie-osec/anchor-community/README.md

 # Anchor Community Repositories

-A starter directory of substantial, well-written Anchor repositories in the Solana ecosystem.
+A directory of Anchor repositories in the Solana ecosystem.

-The first pass is biased toward protocols that are large on DeFiLlama and have public program source that is useful to read, audit, or learn from.
-This is not an endorsement of protocol risk, only a source-code reading list.

 | Repository | Vendored path | Description |
 | --- | --- | --- |